MIxS-MInAS/MIxS-MInAS.github.io/docs/phases.md

 The second phase of this project will see [existing terms](https://genomicsstandardsconsortium.github.io/mixs/) reviewed and updates requested in the [central MIxS project](https://github.com/GenomicsStandardsConsortium/mixs).
 Additional guidance and context for ancient samples will be recorded on this website.

-## Phase Three: standard checklist combinations
+## Phase Three: standard ancient DNA submission packages

-This phase will involve the community in selecting the default and/or 'standard' MIxS checklists that will be required for data submission of different ancient DNA sub-fields (all with the 'ancient' MIxS extension).
+This phase will involve the community in selecting the default and/or 'standard' MIxS checklists and relevent extensions that will be required for data submission of different ancient DNA sub-fields (all with the 'ancient' MIxS extension).

-These standard checklist combinations will be recorded here, and also submitted to INSDC repositories to act as the default metadata schemas for all ancient samples.
+These standard submission packages will be recorded here, and also submitted to INSDC repositories to act as the default metadata schemas for all ancient samples.

 ## Phase Four: community resource development

-In the final phase of this project, community resources will be developed to assist users interact and use the checklist combinations for their own work and submission pipelines.
+In the final phase of this project, community resources will be developed to assist users interact and use the submission packages for their own work and submission pipelines.

 Output may involve standalone software, web-servers, assistive website based walkthroughs, and training, depending on the needs of the community.